Tanishq1599/JenkinsDemo/README.md

- JenkinsDemo is repo created to do hands-on on jenkins portal.
+ JenkinsDemo is repo created to do hands-on activities on jenkins portal.